Stephanie Allynne: Personal life

+Allynne was a ranked CIF First Team All-State Varsity basketball player in high school.
+She was awarded the Pepsi Athlete of the Year award in 2003 and is a member of the elite 1000-Point Club, scoring over 1000 points by her Junior year.

 Allynne married comedian Tig Notaro on October 24, 2015.
 According to Allynne, before her relationship with Notaro she had never dated women, saying, "I was so into Tig and I was falling in love with her and I didn't know how to identify it because I thought I was straight."
 In June 2016, their twin sons were born via surrogate.